 All legacy Model S and Model X owners will require a service retrofit in order to take advantage of CCS Combo 2 charging via adapter.
-Beginning June 1, 2019, you may schedule a service retrofit at your local Tesla service center via your Tesla mobile app or your Tesla account.
+Beginning June 1, 2019, you may schedule a service retrofit at your local Tesla service center via your Tesla mobile app.

 How much does a CCS Combo 2 service retrofit cost?

 CCS Combo 2 retrofit service will cost $844, including the cost of a CCS Combo 2 adapter ($287 when purchased separately).

 What is the peak charge rate I can receive with a CCS Combo 2 adapter?